obriengareth/Overview/README.md

 Examples include, i) using generative adversarial networks to translate complex geophysical images into human interpretable products, ii) using genetic algorithms as optimisation tools within the
 workflow. iii) Understanding the value of information arguments for assessing the business delivery of workflows relative to the impact and cost across the E&P workflow.
-THe ulimtate objective is to use data to make better business decisons through better de-risking or using quantifiable measures.
+The ulimate objective is to use data to make better business decisons through better de-risking or using quantifiable measures.

 ![Predictive Analytics](equip_fail2c.gif)